-But the Jota is not an entirely Italianate affair.
-It was the bike's British importer which suggested to the Laverda top brass that they pack even more power into what was already a perfectly pukka motor.
-The Italian marque accepted the challenge.
-Laverda Jota lovers have been ecstatic ever since!
-Now, at last, they had an engine which did full justice to the impeccably-drafted design lines of a truly classic bike.
+But, the bike's British importer also deserves credit.
+It was they who suggested to Laverda's top brass that the latter pack more power into what was already a perfectly pukka motor.
+Thank goodness, the marque's managers rose to the challenge.
+Laverda lovers have not stopped dancing since!
+Now, they had an engine which did justice to the Jota's impeccably-drawn lines.